-The building at 45 Craig Street is now Just Jake’s Restaurant but it was originally designed and built in 1922 by architect Douglas James and contractor Edward Lee for Harold Fairfax Prevost, who used it for his stationery business.
+The building at 45 Craig Street, between Government Street and Station Street in downtown Duncan, is now Just Jake’s Restaurant but it was originally designed and built in 1922 by architect Douglas James and contractor Edward Lee for Harold Fairfax Prevost, who used it for his stationery business.
 Harold Prevost became Mayor of Duncan 1929-32.

 Additional Information on 45 Craig Street

 - Assessed Value (July 2016): $245,000; Land – $104,000, Buildings – $141,000

 - Assessed Value (July 2015): $237,000; Land – $100,000, Buildings – $137,000

 - Assessed Value (July 2014): $237,000; Land – $100,000, Buildings – $137,000